dnault/therapi-runtime-javadoc/README.md

 ### Reading Javadoc comments at runtime

-Add the runtime library as a dependecy of your project.
+Add the runtime library as a dependency of your project.

 Read the Javadoc by calling `RuntimeJavadoc.getJavadoc` and passing a class literal, a fully-qualified class name, or a `java.lang.reflect.Method`.